 The Group provides digital and analog services, through Com Hem, to subscribers and landlords across Com Hem's cable network.
 Com Hem also provides a full range of digital services to subscribers both inside and outside of the network, via LANs.
-Since May 2010, Com Hem offer its digital services, as Service Provider via Open LANs through the Group's own communications operator, iTUX, and since November 2012, as Service Provider, via Open LANs operated by other communication operators.
+Since May, 2010, Com Hem offer its digital services, as Service Provider via Open LANs through the Group's own communications operator, iTUX, and since November, 2012, as Service Provider, via Open LANs operated by other communication operators.
+From June, 2013, Com Hem has introduced its high-speed broadband and fixed-telephony service offering to B2B customers.

-Com Hem offer digital services consisting of digital pay television (including VoD services), high-speed broadband and fixed-telephony services.
+Com Hem offer digital services to consumers consisting of digital-television (including VoD services), high-speed broadband and fixed-telephony services.
 The key driver of Com Hem's business is to continue to convert its stable base of homes connected into subscribers of digital services, either individual services or two or three services bundled in attractive packages.
-As of December 31, 2012, a total of 828,000 of the 1.75 million connected homes subscribed for one or more of these services, representing approximately 47% of the connected homes.
+As of December 31, 2013, a total of 830,000 of the 1.82 million connected homes subscribed for one or more of these services, representing approximately 46% of the connected homes.